 Psychoanalysis was the first therapeutic method from which all other approaches have evolved.
 Of course, psychoanalytic therapy has also developed tremendously in the last 120 years thanks to new experiences and knowledge in psychology and neuroscience.
 We no longer use the same techniques used by Sigmund Freud but his main premise has become widely accepted as true: conscious behavior is only the tip of an iceberg and to change the surface, we need to go deeper.

-The goal of modern psychoanalytic therapy is to work together with the clients in exploring and creating new solutions to their problems.
-The following aspects characterize the therapeutic process:
+The goal of modern psychoanalytic therapy is to work together with the clients in exploring and creating new solutions to inner and external situations.
+The following aspects characterise the therapeutic process:

 The main point of the psychoanalytic therapy is to make the unconscious conscious so that more emotional resources become available to the clients especially in their relationships.